BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_4_Receiving_a_Transaction.md

 ## Discover Your Transaction ID

 Your money came into your wallet via a transaction.
-You can discover that transactionid (txid) with the `bitcoin-cli listtransactions` command:
+You can discover that transaction's id (`txid`) with the `bitcoin-cli listtransactions`
+command:

 ```sh
 bitcoin-cli listtransactions